yehonatan280198/RobustMCPF/README.md

-# Robust Multi‑Agent Combinatorial Path Finding
+# Robust Multi-Agent Combinatorial Path Finding

-This repository contains the official code accompanying the AAAI‑2026 submission:
+This repository contains the official code accompanying the paper
-> **Robust Multi‑Agent Combinatorial Path Finding**
+**"Robust Multi-Agent Combinatorial Path Finding"**,
+accepted for publication at **AAAI-2026**.

+**Authors:** Yehonatan Kidushim, Avraham Natan, Roni Stern, and Meir Kalech

 It implements the **Robust CBSS framework**, including both algorithms presented in the paper:
 - **RCbssBase** – a baseline algorithm using TSP‑based allocation